theoffricial/blog/apps/unicop/docs/js-es/index.md

   author: Ofri Peretz
 ---

-# What you can find here 🧐
+# What You Will Find Here 🚀

 As the JS eco-system become mature, projects gets bigger, and the monorepo era is already here.